SNIP 28: Staking V2 proposal

 Latencies

-As we introduce the notion of epochs, the latency from when a user transfers STRK in or out of the staking protocol to the time staking rewards reflect this operation is determined by the remaining time in the current epoch plus the duration of k-1 more epochs.
+As the notion of epochs is introduced, the latency from when a user transfers STRK in or out of the staking protocol to the time staking rewards reflects this operation is determined by the remaining time in the current epoch plus the duration of k-1 more epochs.
 The withdrawal lockup period will still apply after exiting the protocol.
-(During the withdrawal lockup period, the funds are no longer counted for staking, but are still locked within the staking contract)
+(During the withdrawal lockup period, the funds are no longer counted for staking but are still locked within the staking contract)

 *Although Stake Delegators are subject to a security lockup when withdrawing funds, they can move between Stakers without waiting for the full lockup period, enhancing the delegation market’s competitiveness.
 This pool switching will have an added latency of k epochs when exiting one pool and entering another.